JeppeKlitgaard/Road/README.md

 ===
 Road is a path-related module for Python.

-It makes it much easier to get common paths, such as config paths.
+It makes it much easier to get common paths, such as config paths. (_Or at least hopes to!_)

 Documentation (Docs)